marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Running R scripts
-To run an R script within the project environment:
+Run an R script within the project environment:

 1. Ensure you're in the project directory
 2. Run the script: